PufferFinance/website-docs/docs/validator-tickets.md

 ### Requirements

-For PoS stability and NoOp incentive alignment, [1 or 2 ETH](/reference/faq#%EF%B8%8F-how-many-eth-do-i-need-to-run-a-puffer-node) worth of pufETH and a minimum of 28 VTs are required to be deposited at registration time.
+For PoS stability and NoOp incentive alignment, [2 ETH](/reference/faq#%EF%B8%8F-how-much-eth-do-i-need-to-run-a-puffer-node) worth of pufETH and a minimum of 28 VTs are required to be deposited at registration time.
 Their duration begins at the moment their validator is activated on the beacon chain, and each VT represents 1 day or 255 epochs.

 Assuming they deposited 28 VTs, after 28 days of validating, the NoOp's validator will be automatically ejected, its 32 ETH returned to the protocol, and bond returned.
 If they wish to extend their duration, NoOps can deposit additional VTs at any time.
 NoOps who have Validators with unconsumed VTs (e.g deposited 100 VTs) may retrieve them from the protocol (e.g., 72 VTs).